cmackeen/cmackeen.github.io/index.md

 [Papers](/docs/academic/academic.md){: .btn .btn-blue .mr-2}

+*in-the-works* : Employing pyspark to parallelize transformations on big XAS data.

+# Thanks for visiting

  I make the best use of my time by following curiousity and focusing on projects of passion.
 This website serves as my interface with the world to